-As you walk around and live your life wouldn't it be good if you could easily estimate:
+As you walk around and live your life, imagine if you could easily estimate:

-Also, wouldn't it be good if you could quickly guess how many people were in a room, how many cars in the street, how many boxes on the shelf, or even how many seagulls on the beach?
+Also, it would be great if you could quickly guess how many people are in a room, how many cars in the street, how many boxes on the shelf, or even how many seagulls on the beach.

 We are not talking exact answers here, but answers that are good enough for your life.

 In mathematics we often stress getting an exact answer.

 But in everyday life a few cents here or there are not going to make much difference ... you should focus on the dollars!

 Estimation is ...

 ... finding a number that is close enough to the right answer.

 - You are not trying to get the exact right answer

 - What you want is something that is good enough (usually in a hurry!)